stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	https://api.stormpath.com/v1/directories/WpM9nyZ2TbaEzfbRvLk9KA/accounts?registrationWorkflowEnabled=false

-Importing Accounts With MCF Hash Passwords
+Importing Accounts with MCF Hash Passwords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are moving from an existing user repository to Stormpath, you may have existing password hashes that you want to reuse in order to provide a seamless upgrade path for your end users.
 Stormpath does not allow for Account creation with *any* password hash, the password hash must follow modular crypt format (MCF), which is a ``$`` delimited string.